-Using graph in DataStax Studio
+Use Graph in DataStax Studio

 Graph databases are useful for discovering simple and complex relationships between objects.
 Relationships are fundamental to how objects interact with one another and their environment.
 Graph databases perfectly represent the relationships between objects.

-• compose Gremlin traversals and view results in multiple dynamic views such as JSON, table, charts, and graph.
+• Compose Gremlin traversals and view results in multiple dynamic views such as JSON, table, charts, and graph.

-• leverage Studio’s schema view and schema-aware content-assist for rapid Gremlin Traversal development.
+• Leverage Studio’s schema view and schema-aware content-assist for rapid Gremlin Traversal development.

 DataStax Graph 6.8 and DataStax Studio can work with two graph engines, Core and Classic.
 Classic is the graph type of DSE Graph 6.7 and earlier, while Core is a new graph type for DataStax Graph 6.8.
 Studio can create graphs using either format.
 When creating a new graph in Studio, DataStax recommends using the Core graph type because Classic is included to migrate older graphs to the new Core type.